Prabhat2912/contest-tracker/SETUP.md

 # Contest Tracker - Free Tier Automation Setup Guide

-Your app is deployed at: **https://contest-tracker-gamma-rust.vercel.app/**
+Your app is deployed at: **https://contests-tracker.netlify.app/**

-Since you're using Vercel Free tier, here's how to set up automated contest updates and solution fetching using GitHub Actions (completely free).
+Since you're using Netlify, here's how to set up automated contest updates and solution fetching using GitHub Actions (completely free).

 ## 🚀 Quick Setup (5 minutes)